Sandblasters are the perfect tool for shot blasting, scraping, stripping, and even cleaning surfaces. However, few people know exactly how they work!

 What is Sandblasting?

 Sandblasting, also referred to as abrasive blasting, is a surface treatment method that is used to clean surfaces and matt glass.
-Its principle operation is a strong jet of air mixed with a blasting agent.
+Its principal operation is a strong jet of air mixed with a blasting agent.
 The blasting agent will typically be corundum or garnet sand, which hits the surface at high speed and thus cleans and roughens the metal surfaces in one process.

-The required air pressure is generated by special compressors and the powder-like abrasive can either be mixed with water or be dry.
+The required air pressure is generated by special compressors and the powder-like abrasive can either be mixed with water or dry.

 The special sand-air mixture is then blasted at high speed via a hose and nozzle system onto a surface for treatment.
 During the process, surface particles are loosened out due to the abrasive blasting that occurs and then removed.